Best Monster Hunter: World Mods

 This initial one is a convenient quality of life improvement that removes some of the tedious work that comes with preparing for a hunt.

-This overlay also allows you to keep track of how much damage each member of your team has dealt, making it simpler to figure out which one of your companions isn’t pulling their weight during a challenging fight.
+This overlay also allows you to keep track of how much damage each member of your team has dealt, making it easier to figure out which one of your companions isn’t pulling their weight during a challenging fight.

 While most of us are bound to spend hours upon hours perfecting our hunter’s appearance with MHW’s character creator, over time you may grow weary of their look.